-Maternity Bra Sizing Guide: How to Measure Your Correct Size
+Maternity & Nursing Bra Size Guide: How to Measure for the Correct Fit

-Your bra size changes during pregnancy.
+Your bra size changes during pregnancy and breastfeeding.
 Most women go up 1-2 band sizes and 2-3 cup sizes.
-Getting maternity bra sizing right
+Getting your maternity bra size right from the start saves money and prevents discomfort from ill-fitting bras.

-This guide shows you how to measure for maternity bras in 3 simple steps.
+This guide shows you how to measure for maternity and nursing bras in 3 simple steps.
+Use our free size calculator to find your correct fit, then check the Australian size chart for your band and cup measurements.

 You need 2 measurements: band size and bust size.